Mahmoud-Fayd-a25/kubeadm-clusters/aws/README.md

 * Content of `/etc/hosts` set up on all nodes for easy use of `ssh` command from `student-node`.
 * Generation and distribution of a key pair for logging into instances via SSH.

-## Get Started

-Let's go ahead and get the infrastructure built!

-[Click here](https://kodekloud.com/topic/playground-aws/) to start a playground, and click `START LAB` to request a new AWS Cloud Playground instance.
-After a few seconds, you will receive a URL and your credentials to access AWS Cloud console.

-Note that you must have KodeKloud Pro subscription to run an AWS playground.
-If you have your own AWS account, this should still work, however you will bear the cost for any resources created until you delete them.

-We will run this entire lab in AWS CloudShell which is a Linux terminal you run inside the AWS console and has most of what we need preconfigured, such as git and the AWS credentials needed by Terraform.
-[Click here](https://us-east-1.console.aws.amazon.com/`student-node`/home?region=us-east-1) to open CloudShell.

 ## Install Terraform

 From the CloudShell command prompt...